FFMG/myoddweb.classifier/readme.md

 ### From the code

 - Get the code
-- Build it using visual studio 2017 or later, (I tried with 2015 as well ... and it works(ish)).
+- Build it using visual studio 2019 or later, (I tried with 2017 and 2015 as well ... and it works(ish)).
 - You can either debug and/or simply run outlook.

 ## Versions

+### 0.9.2.0 (02/03/2021)

+- Updated to engine 1.7.4
+  - Sqlite 3.34.1
+  - Updated pcre2 to 10.35
+- Added new pictures for message details + message magnet
+- Added debug logger

 ### 0.9.1.1 (10/30/2019)